andreasMazur/geoconv/README.md

 An example preprocessing-pipeline is given in ``geoconv.datasets.mpi_faust.preprocess``.

+## Cite

+Using my work?
+Please cite this repository by using the **"Cite this repository"-option** of GitHub in the right panel.

 ## Referenced Literature

 [1]: Bronstein, Michael M., et al. "Geometric deep learning: Grids, groups, graphs, geodesics, and gauges."